apaliavy/golangcodestyle/README.md

 Side effects are only okay in special cases (e.g. parsing flags in a cmd).
 If you find no other way, rethink and refactor.

+## Interface names

+By convention, one-method interfaces are named by the method name plus an -er suffix or similar modification to construct an agent noun: `Reader`, `Writer`, `Formatter`, `CloseNotifier` etc.

+There are a number of such names and it's productive to honor them and the function names they capture. `Read`, `Write`, `Close`, `Flush`, `String` and so on have canonical signatures and meanings.
+To avoid confusion, don't give your method one of those names unless it has the same signature and meaning.
+Conversely, if your type implements a method with the same meaning as a method on a well-known type, give it the same name and signature; call your string-converter method `String` not `ToString`.

 ## Don't over-interface

 Bad: